qLibc

 int index,

-qstack->popat(): Returns and remove the element at the specified position in this stack.
+qstack->popat(): Returns and removes the element at the specified position in this stack.

 Parameters